gmccreight/coderepo/readme.md

 Meta-harness
 ---

 Many test harnesses use different reporting formats.
-Codefluent gets around this problem by using custom regex matchers for each reporting format, allowing us to create a meta-harness that helps us ensure that all the tests for all the code examples pass.
+Coderepo gets around this problem by using custom regex matchers for each reporting format, allowing us to create a meta-harness that helps us ensure that all the tests for all the code examples pass.
 Having such a harness in place allows us to release new